-80/20 child custody is a very traditional custody schedule where your child will spend 80% of their time with one parent and 20% of their time with the other parent.
+80/20 custody is a parenting schedule where your child will spend 80% of their time with one parent and 20% of their time with the other parent.
 This allows your child to have one stable home environment while still developing a strong and stable relationship with the other parent.

-80/20 child custody can be used for a variety of reasons.
-Location of parents to each other, history of parental behavior, work/school schedules, and the best interest of the child are all considered when determining this custody schedule.
+An 80/20 custody schedule can be used for a variety of reasons—the proximity of parents to each other, history of parental behavior, work/school schedules, and the best interest of the child are all considered when determining a custody schedule.

-- It works well for parent who live 30 minutes to hours away from each other.
+- It works well for parents who live more than 30 minutes away from each other.

 - They do not see the other parent very frequently.